decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-verifiable-MSM.md

 #### Checking instead of computing

-Our goal is to *verify* the computation of a multi-exponentiation in a multiplicative group $\cal G$.
+Our goal is to *verify* the computation of a multi-exponentiation in a multiplicative group $G$.
 As we wrote earlier, we focus on the scenario where a multi-exponentiation or a multi-scalar multiplication (MSM) is employed during the verification of a cryptographic proof, and represents a significant computational bottleneck for the verifier.
 (It it important to emphasize that "verification" is performed twice: First, in a cryptographic proof system there is a verifier that needs to verify a proof.
 The work of this verifier is dominated by computing an MSM.
 The verifier therefore outsources the computation of the MSM and needs to verify the result it receives.
 It is natural to outsource the computation of the MSM to the prover of the cryptographic proof.
 The proof then contains the orignal proof, the result of the MSM, and a proof that the MSM was computed correctly.
 The verifier verifies the result of the MSM, and then uses it to verify the original proof.)

 Observe that the cost of computing an MSM by a verifier might be significantly higher than the cost of the prover computing this MSM.
 This can be caused by several factors: